Teen Driver Involved In Target Parking Lot Crash That Killed Grandmother Charged For Driving Without License

 OWINGS MILLS, Md.
-(WJZ) — Baltimore County Police have arrested a woman in connection with a fatal crash in an Owings Mills Target parking lot.
+(WJZ) — A Baltimore County grandmother was killed Saturday holding her granddaughter outside a Target store in Owings Mills.

-Kishiya Lashawn Powell, 18, of Owings Mills was charged with one count of driving a motor vehicle without required license and authorization.

-Powell was released on her own recognizance after receiving a bail hearing on June 30, 2019.
+The infant girl is physically ok– but has a number of scrapes and cuts.

 RELATED STORIES: